williamfroeyen/esp32-alarm-clock/README.md

 This alarm clock displays the time, temperature and air humidity.
 It was programmed in the Arduino IDE.
+Here is a link to a showcase of the clock: https://www.youtube.com/watch?v=vGX_7jlnlnA

 Components:
 Display: 0.96 inch OLED IIC GME12864-41